10 Simple Tips for Hiking in the Snow in the Winter

 This website may contain affiliate links and we may be compensated (at no cost to you!).

 Hiking in the snow in the winter months is a fun and totally unique experience versus hiking in the summer.

-In higher elevations, long winter months can lead to icy conditions and bad weather.
-And this can mean unsafe terrain if you’re not careful or don’t know what to do.
+In higher elevations, long winter conditions can lead to icy terrain and bad weather.
+And this can mean unsafe trails if you’re not careful or don’t know what to do.